International Services is Oregon State University’s designated office to file immigration applications on behalf of OSU.

 Overview of Process

-International Services is OSU’s designated office to file immigration applications on behalf of OSU.
-The International Employee & Exchange Visitor team supports OSU and OSU employees through immigration sponsorship process for employment-based immigration category (e.g. H-1B, TN, E-3).
+International Services is Oregon State University’s designated office to file immigration applications on behalf of OSU.
+International Employee & Scholar Services supports OSU and OSU employees through immigration sponsorship process for employment-based immigration categories (e.g. H-1B, TN, E-3).

 International Services evaluates OSU’s immigration sponsorship options for a position.
 However, it is the hiring department’s decision whether OSU will sponsor immigration work authorization for a position.

 Once the immigration sponsorship process is started, International Services will assist the hiring department and employee through the process.
-International Services uses an E-Forms process in an online portal, IP Connect, to gather the information necessary for to prepare and file applications with the Immigration Service requesting immigration work authorization for OSU’s employee.
+International Services uses an online application process in IP Connect, an online portal, to gather the information necessary to prepare and file applications to request immigration work authorization for OSU’s employee.

 Immigration Sponsorship Evaluation